wintercooled/wintercooled.github.io/index.md

 ### This site will guide you through...

 * Understanding what Elements is and what features and benefits it offers.
-* Understanding how blockchains built with Elements work and the various roles of network participants.
+* Understanding how blockchains built with Elements work and the roles of network participants.
 * Choosing between running Elements as a general purpose blockchain or as a pegged sidechain.
 * Setting up and running your own Elements based blockchain.
 * Discovering the Elements open source community.